1) What airport should I fly to when attending a meeting at FDA's White Oak Campus?

 6) When I get to the Campus where do I park and where do I enter the Campus?

-There are several buildings on the Campus, many of them are not accessible to visitors.
-All meeting participants must enter though Building 1 where they will go through the routine security check procedures for building entry.
-A visitor badge and escort are not required to attend a public meeting in the Great Room, where most meetings are held.
+Visitors attending public meetings in the Building 31 Great Room must enter through Building 1 where they will undergo the routine security check procedures for building entry.
+A visitor badge and escort are not required to attend a public meeting in the Great Room.

 7) Are there restaurants nearby?
 Are there refreshments available at the meeting?